 New Business

-Roegner and Hejduk posed the question if NCHILB (North Carolina Home Inspector Licensure Board) Facebook page and other social media needs to be maintained.
+Roegner and Hejduk posed the question if the Board wanted to retain the Facebook page and if other social media needs to be maintained.

 Chair Dye, Board members, and staff tabled the discussion to the October 2024, Board planning session.